fkertesz/KnightCodeCompiler_FK/README.md

 ## Example Usage

-- To compile "program1.kc" in the tests directory and name the compiled class file "program1" as well while in the KnightCodeCompiler_FK directory, run "java compiler.kcc tests/program1.kc output/program1" to compile and then "java output/program1" to run the program1.
+- To compile "program1.kc" in the tests directory and name the compiled class file "program1" as well while in the KnightCodeCompiler_FK directory, run "java compiler.kcc tests/program1.kc output/program1" to compile and then "java output/program1" to run program1.

 ##### Author: Fanni Kertesz
 ##### This is a project for the Compiler Construction class at Bellarmine University.